Screen Reader Compatibility: Meaning and Checklist

 What is screen reader compatibility?

 Screen reader compatibility means your product can be used effectively with assistive technology that reads content aloud (e.g. NVDA, JAWS, VoiceOver, TalkBack).
-Text, structure, and interactive elements must be exposed so users can navigate, understand, and operate the interface.
+In practice, that means users can move through headings and landmarks, understand labels and error states, and operate controls without the UI going silent or announcing the wrong thing.
 It builds on semantic HTML, keyboard navigation, and ARIA when needed.

-Use it when: you’re building or auditing any web or app interface.
+Use it when: you're building or auditing any web or app interface, or when you need a practical checklist for testing one key flow.
+If someone asks whether a page is "screen reader compatible," they usually mean: can a user understand the structure, reach every control, hear the right labels and messages, and finish the task without sight?
 WCAG and accessibility require that content and functionality be available to assistive technologies.

 Copy/paste checklist